-Zero

-Target to achieve zero

-operational waste to landfill
+Target to achieve zero operational waste to landfill by 2030

-by 2030

-Target to reduce food waste by 50%
+Target to reduce food waste by 50% by 2030

-by 2030

-Task Force on Climate-related Financial Disclosures
+Task Force on Climate-related Financial Disclosures ('TCFD')

-The purpose of this statement is to provide investors and wider stakeholders with an understanding of Mitchells & Butlers ple's governance structure in relation to climate, our exposure to climate-related risks and opportunities, our strategic response to managing identified risks and opportunities and the key metrics we use.
+The purpose of this statement is to provide investors and wider stakeholders with an understanding of Mitchells & Butlers plc's governance structure in relation to climate, our exposure to climate-related risks and opportunities, our strategic response to managing identified risks and opportunities and the key metrics we use.

-We are pleased to confirm that we have included climate-related financial disclosures consistent with the TCFD recommendations and recommended disclosures, except for scope 3 emissions, and in compliance with the FCA's Listing Rule 9.8.6R(8).
+We are pleased to confirm that we have included climate-related financial disclosures consistent with the TCFD recommendations and recommended disclosures, except for Scope 3 emissions, and in compliance with UKLR 6.6.6R(8).
 Our report addresses the four TCFD pillars: Governance, Strategy, Risk Management and Metrics and Targets.
-In preparing this information all of the guidance in Section C and E of the TCFD Annex has been considered.
+In preparing this information, all of the guidance in Section C and E of the TCFD Annex has been considered.
 Scope 3 emissions have not been disclosed for the current period.
-Our intention is to disclose Scope 3 emissions on the conclusion of our rebasing for Forest, Land and Agriculture targets as required by Science Based Target initiative, allowing us to begin disclosure on a basis which we expect to remain consistent in future years.
-We anticipate our internal processes to be concluded at the end of 2024 with Science Based Target initiative approval to follow.
+Our intention is to disclose Scope 3 emissions on the conclusion of our rebasing for Forest, Land and Agriculture targets as required by Science Based Targets initiative, allowing us to begin disclosure on a basis which we expect to remain consistent in future years.
+We anticipate our internal processes to be concluded in the first half of 2025 with Science Based Targets initiative approval to follow.